rproportions generates a random NMF model, whose

 types.Internally, it generates a full random NMF model using

-, and either scale
+the function rnmf, and either scale

 the columns of its coefficient matrix so that they sum-up

-, or re-draw them from a
+to one if alpha=NA, or re-draw them from a

 dirichlet distribution using the function

-if alpha
+rdirichlet if alpha is a

 single number or a numeric vector.